-I shared some ways that I cut back in this post —> How I’m Spending Less Time Cleaning, but it has been almost year since then, and I’ve cut back even more.
+I shared some ways that I cut back in this post —> How I’m Spending Less Time Cleaning, but it has been almost a year since then, and I’ve cut back even more.
 Oh yeah!

 Here’s what I’ve been doing.